Loading...

 Two important focuses when creating classes are:

-• IS-A - "Is this a that?", this is the basic thinking through of the relationship between parent and child Objects.
-If two Objects are different versions of one thing, there will likely be common properties and functions.
-These can be held in a parent class .
-If parents are different versions of something, a parent class for them can house common items.
-With this, it is important to be sure the property or function is actually used by another before assuming.
-Just because two items are similar does not automatically mean the common items will get used by both.
+• IS-A - "Is this a that?"
+This is the basic way to think about the relationship between parent and child objects.
+If two objects are different versions of one thing, there will likely be common properties and functions.
+These can be held in a parent class.
+If the parents are different versions of something, a parent class for them can house common items.
+With this in mind, it is important to ensure that a property or function is actually used by another before making assumptions.
+Just because two items are similar does not automatically mean that the common items will be used by both.

 NOTE: When extending a class, super() must be used to invoke the parent class' constructor.